elle-the-dev/git-gopher/README.md

 sudo ./install.sh ~/.local/bin
 ```

-An uninstall script is also provided to remove the symlinks.
+An uninstall script is also provided to remove any symlinks and files created.
 If a custom install path was provided, it will have been saved to `~/.config/git-gud/install-dir` and use that.
 Uninstalling will also delete `~/.config/git-gud`

 ```
 sudo ./uninstall.sh